-Varroa mite (Varroa jacobsoni and V. destructor) is considered to be one of the most serious pests affecting honey bees worldwide.
+Varroa (Varroa jacobsoni and V. destructor) is considered to be one of the most serious pests affecting honey bees worldwide.
 Until recently, Australia was the last major beekeeping country free of this pest.
-In June 2022, Varroa jacobsoni was detected in surveillance hives in Newcastle, New South Wales (NSW).
+In June 2022, Varroa destructor was detected in surveillance hives in Newcastle, New South Wales (NSW).
 This resulted in a 15-month long eradication response that was ultimately unsuccessful.
-On 19 September 2023, the National Management Group (NMG) agreed that eradication of Varroa mite was no longer technically feasible.
+On 19 September 2023, the National Management Group (NMG) agreed that eradication of Varroa destructor was no longer technically feasible.

-As a result, a transition to management (T2M) program was developed and is being rolled out across the country.
-The program focuses on minimising the ongoing effects of Varroa while slowing the spread and educating beekeepers.
+As a result of the NMG decision, a transition to management (T2M) program was developed and is currently being rolled out across the country.
+The program focuses on minimising the ongoing effects of Varroa while slowing the spread and educating beekeepers on Varroa management.
 For more information on the program, including access to online learning and webinars, see the National Varroa Mite Management Program webpage.

 Description

-Adult females are reddish-brown, shaped like a scallop shell and about 1.1 mm long and 1.7 mm wide.
+Adult females are reddish-brown in colour, shaped like a scallop shell and about 1.1 mm long and 1.7 mm wide.

-Adult males are smaller in size and yellow-white in colour.
+Adult males are smaller than their female counterparts in size and yellow-white in colour.

 Both sexes have eight legs.